assemblymade/meta/app/views/help/questions/revenue.markdown

 3. Mary jumps in on the bounty and submits work, completing the bounty.

-4. The product’s Core Team then accept Mary’s work, which awards her the bounty of App Coins.
+4. The product’s Core Team then accept Mary’s work, which mints new App Coins and awards them to Mary.

 5. Later David comes along and likes Mary's work after it was already awarded.
-He also upvotes it and Mary earns additional app more App Coins because the work was already accepted by the Core Team.
+He also upvotes it and Mary earns additional app App Coins because the work was already accepted by the Core Team.

-Additionally, most products retain 5% of the App Coins for the person who submitted the idea and anyone else they add to the Core Team to help them lead the product development.
+Additionally, most products have “tip contract.”
+The default tip contract is that 5% of all new coins are tipped to the Core Team, and 5% are tipped to the bounty author.

 ---
 title: What happens to my App Coins if I stop working on an app?
 ---

-Your App Coins remain with you in perpetuity, even after you stop working on the products, as long as you remain an active member (Being an active member just means keeping your email information up to date and logging into your account one time per calendar year).
+Your App Coins remain with you in perpetuity, even after you stop working on the products, as long as you remain an active member (Being an active member just means keeping your email information up to date and commenting, upvoting or completing work once per year).

 Contributions by other community members will continue to earn them new App Coins which would dilute your stake over time.
 However, these contributions increase the value of the product, so you end up with a smaller slice of a larger pie.

+---
+title: How are App Coins different from securities?
+---

+Assembly App Coins are legally structured as a partnership – like many law firms have.
+App Coins can’t be bought, sold or transferred, they only determine royalty payouts.
+As partners, owners of Assembly App Coins have access to information, voting rights, and potential royalty payouts.

+In an organization like this, partners must remain active to keep their rights and royalties.
+On Assembly, remaining active means (at a minimum) voting on work once per year.

 ---
 title: How are App Coins fairly rewarded to early contributors?